brunocabezas/cchv-web/README.md

 npm run serve:mocks
 ```

-A delay of 5 seconds is set by default.
+A 5 seconds delay is set by default for mocked network requests.
 For more information look at [api/mocks](./api/mocks.ts).

+Every route is mocked on

 ### Production